-The use of administrative controls (e.g., Standard Precautions), engineering controls, work practice controls, and personal protective equipment (PPE) will protect HCP from an occupational exposure to blood or other potentially infectious materials (OPIM): see OPIM definition Attachment 1: Definitions.
+The use of administrative controls (e.g., Standard Precautions), engineering controls, work practice controls, and personal protective equipment (PPE) will protect staff from an occupational exposure to blood or other potentially infectious materials (OPIM): see OPIM definition, Attachment 1: Definitions.

-- 1. Standard Precautions - a.
-Standard Precautions (SP) refers to practicing blood and body fluid precautions for all patients.
+- 1. Standard Precautions - Standard Precautions (SP) refers to practicing blood and body fluid precautions for all patients.
 SP shall be observed to prevent contact with blood or OPIM.
-Under circumstances in which differentiation between body fluid types is difficult or impossible, all body fluids except sweat shall be considered potentially infectious materials.
-Where occupational exposure remains after institution of engineering and work practice controls, personal protective equipment is also used.

-- 2. Engineering Controls - a.
-Engineering Controls are used as a primary means to eliminate or minimize HCP exposure to bloodborne pathogens.
+When differentiation between body fluid types is difficult or impossible, all body fluids except sweat shall be considered potentially infectious materials.
+Where occupational exposure remains after institution of engineering and work practice controls, personal protective equipment is also used. - 2.
+Engineering Controls - a.
+Engineering Controls are used as a primary means to eliminate or minimize staff exposure to bloodborne pathogens.
 Examples of engineering controls include sharps disposal containers, needleless IV systems, self-sheathing needles, and biologic safety cabinets as appropriate. - b.
-Supply Chain Performance, Hospital Infection Control Committee, and Environmental Health and Safety Committee work with department managers and HCP to review tasks and procedures performed in our facility where engineering controls can be implemented or updated. - c.
+Value Analysis Team, Hospital Infection Control Committee, and Environmental Health and Safety Committee work with department managers and staff to review tasks and procedures performed in our facility, where engineering controls can be implemented or updated. - c.
 Departmental managers are responsible for assessing their area's needs on a continuing basis.
-Once an engineering control has been institutionally introduced and HCP training has occurred, the engineering control should be used unless there are medical reasons that would contraindicate its use.
+Once an engineering control has been institutionally introduced and staff training has occurred, the engineering control should be used unless there are medical reasons that would contraindicate its use.

-Key If nursing and/or medical staff believe an engineering control is Point: contraindicated, staff will document the reason in writing and submit this to Infection Prevention for review and possible exclusion.
+KEY If nursing and/or medical staff believe an engineering control POINT: is contraindicated, staff will document the reason in writing and submit this to Infection Prevention for review and possible exclusion.

 d.
 Engineering controls are assessed routinely to ensure that each control is maintained, and that the device reflects changes in technology that eliminate or reduce exposure to bloodborne pathogens.
-Documentation must be maintained by the Supply Chain Performance team to ensure consideration and implementation of appropriate commercially available and effective safer medical devices has occurred (e.g., blunted suture needles).